How to Win a TOLATA claim on a property following separation

 What rights do unmarried couple have over their partners assets?

 Unmarried couples living together are referred to as cohabiting.
 This is one of the fastest growing family formation types in the UK.
 In 2019 as reported by the Office for National Statistics (ONS) 18.4% of the families in the UK are made up by cohabiting couple families.
 This is approximately 3.5 million couples who live together without entering into a marriage or civil partnership.
-Unmarried couples rights to property following separation differ vastly from those that entered into a marriage or a civil partnership.
+However, there is no such thing as ‘common law marriage’ in England and Wales, and unmarried couples do not have an automatic right to their partner’s assets.
+Unmarried couples’ rights to property following separation differ vastly from those of married couples or civil partners.

 What happens to a property jointly owned by unmarried couples?